My Experience and What I Learned about the True Nature of the Soul from doing Past Life Regressions

 The Mind-Boggling Nature of Deeper Planes of Existence

-After encountering these ideas, which were mind-boggling in terms of how we’ve been taught to think about time, I was walking down the beach on a moonlit night, and I had a distinct vision of myself as an accomplished teacher and speaker, while also wondering why I had never had a “spiritual teacher” in my life.
+After encountering these ideas, which were mind-boggling in terms of how we’ve been taught to think about time, I was walking down the beach on a moonlit night, and I had a distinct vision of myself as an accomplished teacher and speaker, while also wondering why I had never had a “spiritual teacher” in my life, as so many of my colleagues had.
 I always seemed to be self-taught, no matter what I embarked on.
 I was literally modeling an “image of myself” that seemed like a form of memory.
 Even when I was going to school for Spiritual Sciences I was always involved in a very independent way of thinking about things that seemed to come about through a form of memory as “knowing”, which I simply attributed to my creative nature, when I suddenly realized this vision of myself that I was “modeling” was actually myself in “the future”.
-This led me to exploring the possibility of doing “future progressions”.
-What I discovered from doing this was that I could access my future self in this life, but that my future self as a different person, wasn’t on this same plane and type of experience, and hadn’t been determined yet, because it was based on how I continued to develop myself through the choices I made and how I formed my moral nature based on those choices.
+This led me to exploring the possibility of doing “future progressions”, where I could access a memory of myself in the future.
+This is where it gets really crazy . . . what I discovered from doing this was that I could access my “future self” in this life, but when I did it seemed like I was a different person.
+Like I wasn’t on this same plane, having the same type of experience, because my future development hadn’t been determined yet.
+I appeared to be of the same nature, yet not fully developed.
+It became apparent to me that this was because it was based on how I continued to develop myself through the choices I made and how I formed my moral nature based on my decisions.
+Life itself exists as probabilities that all form a common theme, and how I developed into a definite possibility was based on the decisions I made on a moment by moment basis.
+While my life still followed the same overall theme, I was consistently becoming variations of that theme through the actions I took.

 This led me to realize that life comes as an evolutionary process of growth and development conducted by our own hand, and that while we can change the past by changing the same karmic patterns playing out in the present, we can’t know the future life until we conclude this one, because it’s based on the summation of this point in our evolution as a “single memory”.
-I also seemed to lead me into the idea that whenever we’re faced with a major life decision that will change our path in a significant or fundamental way, that the path we were on before making the decision keeps on playing out on a parallel plane while we begin creating a new path through our decision.
-It came as more of a fork in the road where even though we chose to go down one, the other remained and led to its destination.
-This completely changed the way I thought about reality and the multidimensional nature of my soul that contradicted everything I had been taught.
+It also seemed to lead me into the idea that whenever we’re faced with a major life decision that will change our path in a significant or fundamental way, that the path we were on before making the decision keeps on playing out on a parallel plane while we begin creating a new path through our decision.
+It came as more of a fork in the road where even though we chose to go down one, the other remained as a memory that led to its ultimate destination.
+This completely changed the way I thought about reality and the multidimensional nature of my soul that contradicted everything I had been taught and came to know.

-This brought me in touch with the “Law of Paradox”, where one idea of a similar nature appears to completely contradict another one, yet both exist and are true.
-This is the point where we realize through direct experience that different planes operate according to different laws and exist in polarity to each other as correspondences and possibilities.
-With this realization I came to understand how we can use the laws of a higher plane to work with the laws and forces of the lower plane and transmute them as a result.
+This brought me in touch with the “Law of Paradox”, where one idea of a similar nature appears to completely contradict another one, yet both exist simultaneously and are true.
+This is the point where we realize through direct experience that different planes operate according to different laws and exist in polarity to each other as dynamic correspondences and possibilities.
+With this realization I came to understand how we can use the laws of a higher plane to work with the laws and forces of the lower plane, and are able to transmute them as a result.
 We can transcend the lower plane by vibrating on the higher one that corresponds with it.
 The reason we can’t accurately see future lives is because the future is being created in the moment by our thoughts and decisions, and the actions we take as a result of them.
-We are the one creating our self and our future life through active use of choice and free will, and this would be taken away from us if we were to see a future, we hadn’t acted to create for ourselves.
+We are the one creating our self and our future life through active use of choice and free will, and this would be taken away from us if we were to see a future that we hadn’t acted to create for ourselves.
 To show us what our future holds would violate our free will and ability to be self-determined, which is a universal law that all beings must obey.
+But the bizarre twist to this came in the idea that just as the future was being determined in the present, the actions of the present also seemed to change the past.
+So the timeline that appeared to keep going at a fork in the road, also changed, because the path that led up to it had been changed.

 These are the realizations I formed from direct experience, some of which completely defied common beliefs that we’ve been taught through conventional means.
 Through hypnosis, where we completely subdue and put to sleep the self-conscious, thinking aspect of our mind, and we reside fully within the subconscious, which contains all the memories we’ve acquired in a deep and somewhat latent form, can be directed to recall memories of specific lifetimes based on the intention we set as a form of “self-inquiry” about our own nature.
 Whatever intention you set as a way of asking for more information around an area of your current life, directs your subconscious to reference and access that memory.
 It does this by recalling only the significant events of that lifetime that pertain to your question, because each life is synthesized into a single memory as a mental model that contains all the information acquired through experience in a single and coherent state.
 This operates in much the same way you form and maintain memory in your current life, where you only remember and can recall the events that had a significant emotional impact and played a major role in how you formed your identity by how you interpreted them.
 How many people can remember the address of the house they lived in when they we a kid by the time they’re in their 60’s or 70’s?
 Especially if they moved around allot as a child.
 It’s the major events of our life that shape us and that we continue to use throughout our life as a means of creating more of the same type of experiences.

-There’s no such thing as a series of single memories that are independent and unrelated to each other or to all your memories.
-All perceptions, projections, reorganization of information, interpretations, meaning, and internal dialogue is formed out of the same mental model to form how we experience the events of our life, and we reabsorb all our experiences back into the same model that produced them as a variation, where they’re integrated in a way that’s harmonious with the whole, upgrading it accordingly as a primary means of evolving it to a higher and more expanded level of understanding.
-This is how it is that we’re always creating ourselves by how we restructure our reality to form how we experience it, and then identify with our own creation.
+There’s no such thing as a series of single memories that are independent and unrelated to all other memories.
+Every memory we form comes as a product and variation of our mental model, which is formed through integrating all our experiences into a single idea as a life theme.
+All perceptions, projections, reorganization of information, mental constructs, interpretations, meaning, and internal dialogue is formed out of the same mental model to form how we experience the events of our life.
+As we produce our own experiences out of our mental model, we then reabsorb our experiences and build them back into the same model that produced them as a variation that provides us with new information.
+All experience as new variations are integrated harmoniously back into the same model that produced them, upgrading it accordingly, as a primary means of evolving it to a higher and more expanded level of understanding.
+We’re always creating ourselves by how we structure our experiences to form a “sense of ourselves” through the nature of the experience, and then shape ourselves by how we identify with our own creation.

-What’s referred to as a “life review” we have as we’re dying that comes as a part of transitioning, where we view the significant events of our life through what appears as a chronological timeline, and we have the “experience” that we “caused others” through our actions, is the integrative process as a summary of all our life experiences into a single model that forms our “nature” (soul essence).
-Our internal essence as our character forms into what becomes our predisposition, temperament, attitude, tendencies, beliefs, values, preferences, life theme, memories, and internal image of ourselves, and is what forms the basis for our next life.
-It’s all formed into a single paradigm and becomes our karmic seed for the next life experience as a continuation born out of the same essence.
-Each life is simply one part and perspective in a continuous evolutionary growth process, where we’re the only one acting on ourselves as a means of evolving ourselves through various life cycles.
+What’s referred to as the “life review” we have as we’re dying that comes as a part of our transitioning out of our physical existence, comes as what seems like a chronological timeline where we instantly review the major events of our life from an opposite perspective, where we have the “experience” that we “caused others” through our actions, and is the final stage that forms what we call our “karmic seed” for the next lifetime.
+This is the true significance of the saying, “what we do unto others is done unto us by others”, and why karma comes as being on the “receiving end” of whatever we have previously done to others, whether knowingly and on purpose, or unknowingly through a lack of awareness and accountability.
+Tis is a process of synthesis where all our life experiences as a summary are molded back into a single memory forming our soul’s essence and “inner nature”.
+Our internal essence as our character forms into what becomes our predisposition, temperament, attitude, natural tendencies, subconscious beliefs, morality, preferences, life theme, interests, and the internal image of ourselves that ultimately determines our destiny in our next lifecycle.
+It’s all formed into a single paradigm as our internal nature that becomes the karmic seed for our next life experience as a continuation born out of the same essence.
+Each life is simply one part and perspective in a continuous evolutionary growth process, where we’re the only one acting on ourselves as a means of evolving ourselves through the acquisition of various life experiences.